top of page

 Increased Inventory and Growing Supply

-Luxury home inventory in Naples has grown substantially, with the months' supply of inventory consistently increasing year over year.
+Luxury home inventory in Naples has grown substantially, with the months' inventory supply consistently increasing yearly.
 By Q4 2024, the supply reached its highest point in recent years, doubling from Q1 2022.
 This influx of available properties has shifted the market in favor of buyers, leading to longer listing times and price adjustments to attract demand.
 The contrast between early 2022, when inventory was extremely tight, and the current landscape highlights a significant cooling in the luxury sector.

 Chart of Quarterly Inventory Supply for Naples Luxury Homes ($1M+)